ARM-software/ebbr/source/chapter2-uefi.rst

    also sometimes called the `EFI_UNICODE_COLLATION2_PROTOCOL` or even the `EFI_UNICODE_COLLATION_PROTOCOL2`.

+When the platform has a graphical console device, it is recommended that firmware implements the `EFI_GRAPHICS_OUTPUT_PROTOCOL` as defined in :UEFI:`12.9`.

 The following table is a list of notable deviations from :UEFI:`2.6.2`.
 Many of these deviations are because the EBBR use cases do not require interface specific UEFI protocols, and so they have been made optional.